 - Below Captions, toggle off Auto closed captions.
 Toggle it back on to enable the feature.

-Note: At this time, automatic closed captions are only available in English.
+⚠️Note: Automatic closed captions are only available in English.
 If you would like to offer additional languages to your audience, you’ll need to upload separate subtitle or caption files.
+Automatic captions can only be generated for videos that are less than or equal to 8 hours.
 Also, automatic captions only apply to videos uploaded after this feature was introduced.

 View a video's transcript

 You can view the transcript of a video that has Auto CC enabled by following these steps:

 - Navigate to the video's simplified video settings or clip page